ADCQ Ground Rules and Regulations

 - No smoking on the grounds.

-- Suitable footwear to be worn, i.e. no thongs.
+- Suitable footwear to be worn, ie no thongs or barefeet.

 - Harsh handling will not be tolerated.

-- Children under the age of 10 years are not permitted in the training area whilst agility classes are being conducted.
+- Children under the age of 10 years cannot be in the training area whilst classes are

-- Dogs to be crated when not being trained.
+- Crates are essential as part of all our agility training.
+Dogs to be crated when not

 Comp Class and Beginner Handling Rules